AguaClara/aide_draw-DEPRECATED/README.md

 folder of your current project with the name specified within the JSON.
 If a folder of designs was generated, the folder will be in the current project's root.
+6. The JSON should be simple enough to compare with the test output.

 ## Notes About Testing

 The Fusion 360 API makes it difficult to run proper tests, and so we are unfortunately left to a manual testing protocol.
 We hope this will change.
-To run the tests, use the json file and the fusion file template with the same name.
-For example, to run the cube_test, select the cube_test.f3d as the Fusion template to run, and the cube_test.json as the corresponding json.
-All test files can be found in the tests/ folder.
-The json should be simple enough to compare with the test output.

 # Development Guidelines